§ 158.013 INSPECTION BY REGULATORY COMPLIANCE DEPARTMENT.

 (d) Occupied dwelling units upon the consent of the tenant or the landlord when subject to a warrant issued by a court of competent jurisdiction.

-(4) The Regulatory Compliance Department may inspect portions of a multi-family dwelling complex, nursing or assisted living facility, or lodging establishment as frequently as the Regulatory Compliance Department deems necessary due to the landlord’s failure to comply with the provisions of this chapter and with the minimum building standards.
+(4) The Regulatory Compliance Department may inspect portions of a multifamily dwelling complex, nursing facility, assisted living facility, or lodging establishment as frequently as the Regulatory Compliance Department deems necessary to ensure compliance with this chapter.
 However, the Regulatory Compliance Department shall schedule periodic inspections of multi-family dwelling complexes, nursing or assisted living facilities, or lodging establishments not less than once per calendar year.

-(7) The Regulatory Compliance Department is authorized to make follow-up inspections of a multi-family dwelling complex, nursing or assisted living facility, or lodging establishment to inspect all areas included in the periodic inspection as well as occupied dwelling units, in such frequency and scope as the Regulatory Compliance Department deems necessary to determine compliance with this chapter and with the minimum building standards.
+(6) The Regulatory Compliance Department is authorized to make follow-up inspections of a multi-family dwelling complex, nursing facility, assisted living facility, or lodging establishment to inspect all areas included in the periodic inspection, as well as occupied dwelling units, in such frequency and scope as the Regulatory Compliance Department deems necessary to determine compliance with this chapter, and with the minimum building standards, and all other applicable codes.

-(9) Whenever a periodic inspection is made for an alleged violation at a multi-family dwelling complex, nursing or assisted living facility, or lodging establishment, the findings shall be recorded on a form prepared by the city.
-The landlord, owner, or property manager of the property shall be provided a copy of the inspection report, either in person or by mail.
-Notice of the alleged violation(s) shall be deemed given to an owner when a copy of the inspection report (“notice”):
+(8) Whenever a periodic inspection is made for an alleged violation at a multi-family dwelling complex, nursing facility, assisted living facility, or lodging establishment, and a violation is found to exist, a notice of violation will be prepared by the city.
+The landlord, owner, or property manager of the property shall be provided a copy of the notice of violation, either in person or by mail.
+Notice of the alleged violation(s) shall be deemed given to an owner when a copy of the notice of violation (“notice”):

 (a) Is delivered in person to the landlord, owner, or property manager; or

-(b) Two days after the copy of the inspection report is deposited with the US Postal Service and addressed to the landlord, owner, or property manager, with proper postage affixed.
-The inspection report may establish violation categories, which shall be corrected within a time specified in this section.
-The completed inspection report form is a public document that shall be made available for public disclosure to any person who requests it according to law.
+(b) Two days after the copy of the notice of violation is deposited with the U.S. Postal Service and addressed to the landlord, owner, or property manager, with proper postage affixed.
+The notice of violation may establish violation categories, which shall be corrected within a time specified in this section.
+The completed notice of violation is a public document that shall be made available for public disclosure to any person who requests it according to law.

 (B) A violation listed in a notice of violation issued under this section shall be corrected in accordance with the time specified in the notice of violation, subject to the following: